Navjot Altaf, Links Destroyed and Rediscovered, 1994

 Installation view at Lalit Kala Akademi Galleries, Rabindra Bhavan, New Delhi as part of the exhibition Ways of Resisting, curated by Vivan Sundaram for SAHMAT in 2002

 The SSAF Installation Art Grant is premised on the fact that Indian art has been energized since the 1990s by what is broadly termed installation art, but that there is, till today, limited infrastructural and institutional support for such projects.
-Inaugurating this grant, SSAF offers an abbreviated set of propositions that will, we hope, generate well developed project proposals and a critical discourse before and after the award.
+SSAF offers an abbreviated set of propositions that will, we hope, generate well-developed project proposals and a critical discourse before and after the award of the grant.

 Installations foreground material structures, sometimes articulated as object configurations and dispersed fragments and at other times, architecturally.
 Within the parameters of the concept and term, an installation may construct a mise-en-scène for sculptural staging.
 It may present archival (photographic and documentary) data for conceptual and pedagogical purposes.
 Very importantly, it may succeed in imagining community and provoke social action.